History of the Royal Air Force: Other operations and activities

 The RAF celebrated its 100th anniversary on 1 April 2018 and to commemorate the achievement, a range of special events and celebrations will take place throughout the year.

+Shorter range, tactical-airlift transport was provided by the Lockheed Martin C-130J Hercules, known as the Hercules C4 (C-130J-30) and Hercules C5 (C-130J) in RAF service, based at RAF Brize Norton and flown by No. 47 Squadron.
+Twenty-five C-130Js were originally ordered in December 1994 (fifteen C4s and ten C5s), the first Hercules C4 to be delivered was ZH865 in August 1998, with the first Hercules C5 (ZH881) in May 1999.
+The 2010 SDSR called for the retirement of the Hercules fleet by 2022, with the 2015 SDSR amending this to maintaining the fourteen Hercules C4s until 2030.
+The draw-down of the Hercules C5 fleet began in 2016, with two left in service by December 2020.
+The fourteen C4 extended variants were scheduled to retire on 31 March 2035.
+However, due to the crash of Hercules C4 ZH873 in August 2017, one Hercules C5 was retained to keep the fleet at 14 aircraft.
+The 2021 Defence Command Paper brought forward the retirement of the Hercules fleet to 2023.
+The Hercules was retired from RAF service on 30 June 2023.

 Number of personnel

 Following the end of World War I, the RAF was greatly reduced in size and only rebuilt in significant number in the years immediately preceding World War II.
 At its peak during World War II, there were over one million RAF servicemen.
 Following the demobilisation after World War II, the RAF has steadily declined in numbers.